 From 1984 to 1994 and beyond.
-The complete anthology will encompass three volumes with 1000 pages packed by pixel fascination, interviews, demos, games, tools and computer history – presented in an all new manner.
+The complete anthology will encompass three volumes with over 1000 pages packed by pixel fascination, interviews, demos, games, tools and computer history – presented in an all new manner.
 It covers the search for artistic expression and searches for the contemporary reasons.
-Each volume needs to be crowdfunded (once per year).

 Original pixels are used to build an immersive layout.
 Mini-Features adding infos on the origin of the screen art.